asaikali/effective-spring-on-kubernetes/containerize/layers-dockerfile/README.md

   * it is a multistage dockerfile
   * the first stage extracts the layers in the jar file into a directory
   * the second stage create the layers in the image
-* explore the layers in the container using `dive boot-fatjar:latest` find the app.jar
+* explore the layers in the container using `dive boot-layers:1` find the app.jar

 **Resources**